garikAsplund/garik.codes/src/routes/blog/On open source.md

 ## Let's be real

 That contribution is not gonna land me a job.
 But I'm still happy I did it.
-I was using the date picker for a project and ran into a problem, saw that someone had already opened an issue on GitHub, forked the repo, scrolled through and found out what was wrong rather quickly.
+I was using the date picker for a project and ran into a problem, so I dug a little deeper and saw that someone had already opened an issue on GitHub.
+Then I forked and cloned the repo, scrolled through and found out what was wrong rather quickly.

 Not everyone is up for that small distraction.
 But *someone* is--that's the whole point of open source.